tobybreckon/fire-detection-cnn/README.md

   * The classifier is trained on detecting fire given a superpixel segment
   * The segments can then be used to show regions containing fire
   * SP-InceptionV1-OnFire convolutional architecture was developed based on Inception module from the GoogLeNet architecture
+* Custom dataset used for training can be found on [Durham Collections](https://collections.durham.ac.uk/files/r2d217qp536)
+* Standard datasets such as [furg-fire-dataset](https://github.com/steffensbola/furg-fire-dataset) were also used for training

 ![](https://github.com/atharva333/fire-detection/blob/master/Images/slic-stages.png)
 Vanilla frame (left), Frame after superpixel segmentation (middle), Frame after superpixel prediction (right)